tomekszafranski/ZX48K-AllInOne/README.md

 ## Introduction

 This is an upgraded version of previous [ZX48K-Essentials](https://github.com/tomekszafranski/ZX48K-Essentials) project (minimal ZX Spectrum 48K clone based on vLA82S+ ULA replacement).
-It adds couple of useful modifications you would like to see in nowadays version of ZX Spectrum.
+It adds couple of useful modifications we would like to see in nowadays version of ZX Spectrum.

 Again, it has to be said that this is not by any means revolutionary work.
 There are similar projects out there, this is simply my take on the subject.